folio-org/eureka-platform-bootstrap/README.md

 ### [Temporary step] Kong image build

-folio-module-sidecar does not have working deployment, so image must be build manually
+Public Folio docker [repository](https://hub.docker.com/u/folioorg) does not contain image for the `folio-kong`, so it must be built manually

 #### Download of folio-kong repository